 is sex work the same as sex trafficking?

 Sex work is a consensual act between two adults.
-It is work, and it deserves respect and support.
-Support begins by learning more through listening to sex workers who have blogs, instagrams, and other forms of social media.
-Particularly POC, Trans, LGBTQ+, Disabled, Fat, and other marginalized sex workers.
+It is work, and it deserves respect and un-biased support.
+Un-biased support begins by learning more.
+We can do this through active study and through listening to sex workers who have blogs, instagrams, and other forms of social media.
+With emphasis on POC, Indigenous, Trans, LGBTQ+, Disabled, Fat, and other marginalized sex workers.